asp.net.ph

 The <tr> element specifies a table row.

-Although the W3C specifies that tr end tags are optional and may be omitted, it is safer to always close table rows, as not all browsers support this recommendation, and may produce unexpected results.
+Although the HTML standard specifies that <tr> end tags are optional and may be omitted, it is safer to always close table rows, as not all browsers support this recommendation, and may produce unexpected results.

 Attributes